Linn-Mar High School: Performing arts

-Linn-Mar has three competitive show choirs, the mixed-gender "10th Street Edition" and "In Step" as well as the all-female "Hi-Style".
-10th Street was undefeated in its 2018, 2022, 2023 and 2024 competition seasons.
+Linn-Mar has four competitive show choirs, with the newest one being added for the 2026-2027 season, the mixed prep "Uproar".
+Along with the mixed-gender "10th Street Edition", "In Step" as well as the all-female "Hi-Style".
+10th Street was undefeated in its 2018, 2022, 2023, 2024 and 2025 competition seasons.
 In 2023, 10th Street Edition came first in the Show Choir Nationals at the Grand Ole Opry House in Nashville, Tennessee.
 The program hosts an annual competition entitled "Supernova".
 LMHS also has a competitive marching band and hosts an annual competition for that discipline.

-The school has twice been awarded the Grammy Signature School award.
+The school has received the Grammy Signature School award twice.